 If you entered your Discord username and password:

 Change your Discord password immediately from a device you trust.
-Go to User Settings โ†’ My Account โ†’ Change Password.
-Enable two-factor authentication if it is not already active โ€” this prevents attackers from accessing your account even if they have your password.
-Go to User Settings โ†’ Privacy & Safety โ†’ Two-Factor Authentication.
+Go to User Settings โ My Account โ Change Password.
+Enable two-factor authentication if it is not already active, since this stops attackers from accessing your account even if they have your password.
+Go to User Settings โ Privacy & Safety โ Two-Factor Authentication.

 Review your authorised apps.
-Go to User Settings โ†’ Authorised Apps and revoke access for anything you do not recognise or did not intentionally add.
+Go to User Settings โ Authorised Apps and revoke access for anything you do not recognise or did not intentionally add.

 Log out all other sessions.
-Go to User Settings โ†’ My Account and click "Log Out All Known Devices."
+Go to User Settings โ My Account and click "Log Out All Known Devices."
 This invalidates any tokens the attacker may have captured.

 Check what was sent from your account.
 Review your recent DM conversations to see whether the scam was distributed to your contacts, and send them a warning message to let them know.

 If you entered payment details or made any deposit on a fake gambling site, contact your bank immediately to flag the transaction and dispute the charge.
-These deposits are designed to be non-refundable, but your bank's fraud team will have seen similar cases and can advise on your options.
+These deposits are built to be non-refundable, but your bank's fraud team will have seen similar cases and can advise on your options.

 How to Protect Yourself Going Forward

 Enable two-factor authentication on Discord.
 This is the single most effective protection for your account.
 Even if an attacker obtains your password through a breach or phishing page, they cannot log in without the second factor.
-Set it up under User Settings โ†’ My Account โ†’ Enable Two-Factor Auth.
+Set it up under User Settings โ My Account โ Enable Two-Factor Auth.

 Be selective about which bots and apps you authorise.
 Every application you authorise to access your Discord account is a potential attack surface.
 If you are unsure what a bot does or why it needs the permissions it is requesting, do not authorise it.
-Regularly audit and remove applications you no longer use from the Authorised Apps page in settings.
+Audit and remove applications you no longer use from the Authorised Apps page in settings.

 Treat any unsolicited prize message with scepticism by default.
 This applies regardless of who appears to have sent it.
-Real giveaways from real creators are announced publicly on verified accounts, not through private Discord messages.
+Real giveaways from real creators are announced on verified accounts, not through private Discord messages.

 Use a disposable email address for Discord and gaming sign-ups.
 Your Discord account, game forums, and community sign-ups are all surfaces where your real email address can end up in databases that scammers eventually access.
 Using a disposable email address for these sign-ups means that when a platform is breached or sells its data, your primary email address is not part of what leaks.
-VanishInbox generates a working inbox instantly with no account required โ€” it takes about thirty seconds and keeps your real address out of the data pipelines that power these campaigns.
-For more on how that pipeline actually works, see what happens when a website sells your email address.
+VanishInbox generates a working inbox in about thirty seconds with no account required, keeping your real address out of the data pipelines that power these campaigns.
+For more on how that pipeline works, see what happens when a website sells your email address.
+For the exact signup steps, see our guide on using a temp email for Discord.

 Why the Scam Is So Effective Right Now

-MrBeast's audience is disproportionately young โ€” many of his viewers and Discord community members are teenagers and young adults who have grown up with the idea of creator giveaways as a normal part of online culture.
+MrBeast's audience skews young: many of his viewers and Discord community members are teenagers and young adults who have grown up with creator giveaways as a normal part of online culture.
 That familiarity makes the premise feel less suspicious than it might to someone older.

-And the scale of the audience means the numbers work in scammers' favour even with a low conversion rate.
+The scale of the audience means the numbers work in scammers' favour even with a low conversion rate.
 A message sent to millions of potential targets only needs a small fraction to click in order to compromise thousands of new accounts, which then send the message to their contacts, and so on.

 Frequently Asked Questions